vaugerbird/sstv-backpack/README.md

     * Pogo pins for power will be mounted on the board

 ## Assembly Instructions
-1. Upload your desired [Gerber](./hardware/gerbers/) file to your desired PCB manufacturer.
-I used OSHPark, but JLCPCB or PCBWay are good manufacturers too.
+1. Upload your desired [Gerber](./hardware/gerbers/) file to your favorite PCB manufacturer.
+I recommend OSHPark for US-made, decent priced small-batch PCBs.
+JLCPCB or PCBWay are both great for cheap, high quality PCBs, if you don't mind waiting.

-2. Order the required parts using the proper BOM for [v1.0](./hardware/v1.0/sstv-backpack.csv) or [v1.1](./hardware/v1.1/sstv-backpack.csv) from your favorite parts supplier.
+2. Order the required parts using the proper BOM for [v1.0](./hardware/v1.0/sstv-backpack-v1.0.1.csv) or [v1.1](./hardware/v1.1/sstv-backpack-v1.1.csv) from your favorite parts supplier.

 3. Once all parts arrive, assemble the board.
 There isn't much of a technique to it, just start with the lowest profile parts first like the diodes, resistors, and chips, and work your way up.